joezersk/Postman/README.md

 <BR><BR>
 <B>Collection #2:  SET OOB IP ON NODES</B>
 <BR>
   -This will set the OOB IP addresses for all leafs and spines.
-Note that each environment is unique, so change the values in the body of the POST to your own values.
+Note that your environment will be different, so change the unique values in the body of the POST to your own values.
   <BR><BR>